dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ### Key points

-* Loops let you repeat the same operation over and over again.
+* Loops let you run the same operation over and over again.
 * Typically, loops go over an array.
 This is useful when you want to do something with every element in a array.
 * Usually, loops have an exit condition.
 That is, some criteria will be met that will end the running of the loop.
 * A loop that does not terminate is called an infinite loop.
 As programmers, we seek to avoid these because they freeze our program.